-- (iv) Seek input from IEEE Canada members, volunteers, and staff in order to develop new or improved web-based information and services; - (v) Constantly strive to improve the presentation and navigation aspects of the web site; - (vi) Keep current about developing IEEE and EIC Web-based services and implement appropriately on the IEEE Canada Web site; and - (vii) Ensure continuity of Web-based services when volunteer and staff personnel or other circumstances change. - 3.6.6.2 Reporting Mechanism: The ICWC will report to the IEEE Canada Board through the Publications and Communications Group Chair. - 3.6.6.3 Timelines for Activities and Actions: The ICWC with its Webmaster maintains IEEE Canada's Web site on a continuous basis. - 3.6.6.4 Structure: Members of the ICWC shall be IEEE members of Student, Member or higher grade.
-Through the NAC, appointments made to the Web Site Committee (including the Chair) shall be for one year, starting January 1, with reappointment possible for a maximum tenure of six consecutive years.
+- (iii) Work with IEEE Canada volunteers and staff to ensure that the content of the web site is correct and current; - (iv) Seek input from IEEE Canada members, volunteers, and staff in order to develop new or improved web-based information and services; - (v) Constantly strive to improve the presentation and navigation aspects of the web site; - (vi) Keep current about developing IEEE and EIC Web-based services and implement appropriately on the IEEE Canada Web site; and - (vii) Ensure continuity of Web-based services when volunteer and staff personnel or other circumstances change. - 3.6.6.2 Reporting Mechanism: The ICWC will report to the IEEE Canada Board through the Publications and Communications Group Chair. - 3.6.6.3 Timelines for Activities and Actions: The ICWC with its Webmaster maintains IEEE Canada's Web site on a continuous basis. - 3.6.6.4 Structure: Members of the ICWC shall be IEEE members of Student, Member or higher grade.
+Through the NAC, appointments made to the Web Site Committee (including the Chair and Vice-Chair) shall be for one year, starting January 1, with reappointment possible for a maximum tenure of six consecutive years.
 Some webmasters may be bilingual to ensure correctness of the web pages written in both official languages. - 3.6.6.5 Communications: The Webmaster shall attend the IEEE Canada Board Spring meeting.

-3.7 IEEE Canada Areas
+3.8 IEEE Canada Areas